jameslittle230/jameslittle.me-archive/pages/wishlist.md

 - New pillows for our bed
 - Floor lamp
 - Some sort of coffee table book about design or architecture or San Francisco or something
+- Smart-home stuff!
+I've been using LifX lightbulbs, which are good.
+I'm also in the market for a smart switch or some IP cameras or something.
+My only guideline is that they work with Homekit or Homebridge -- maybe check with me first if you're not sure.